Skip to main content

 Let's break down some of the common resources:

-- Private Loans - It is recommended to take out private loans only when necessary.
-They often have high interest rates, and you may be expected to make payments while still in school.
+• Private Loans - Private loans often have high interest rates, and you may be expected to make payments while still in school.

-- Scholarships - Scholarships are a form of “free money” that may be awarded if you prove through written, oral or even demonstrative communication that you are skilled or accomplished.
-Explore the different types of scholarships that may be available to you.
+• Scholarships - Scholarships are another form of “free money” that may be awarded if you prove through written, oral or even demonstrative communication that you are skilled or accomplished.

-- Work-Study - If you qualify, work-studies provide you with part-time job opportunities, preferably in your field of study.
+• Work-Study - If you qualify, work-studies provide you with part-time job opportunities, preferably in your field of study.
 These federally funded jobs are located either on or off campus.
-If you're interested in combining work and education, find out more about work-study and how it can benefit you.

 While these are all resources that can help you, some may better suit your situation and needs than others.
 Reviewing your financial offer and considering other options to help you pay for college is important.